kubernetes/website/content/en/docs/concepts/workloads/controllers/job.md

 This feature allows you to disable the built-in Job controller, for a specific Job, and delegate reconciliation of the Job to an external controller.

-By setting a custom value of the `spec.managedBy` field - any value other than `kubernetes.io/job-controller` - you indicate the controller which reconciles the Job.
+You indicate the controller that reconciles the Job by setting a custom value for the `spec.managedBy` field - any value other than `kubernetes.io/job-controller`.
 The value of the field is immutable.

 {{< note >}}
-When using this feature make sure the controller indicated by the field is installed, otherwise the Job may not be reconciled at all.
+When using this feature, make sure the controller indicated by the field is installed, otherwise the Job may not be reconciled at all.
 {{< /note >}}